How to | Work with Initialization Cells

 While it may seem obvious that needs to be defined before using it to create a plot, it is easy to forget to define required inputs, especially when they are located in other parts of your notebook or are part of larger notebooks with many definitions.

-Mathematica lets you create initialization cells to solve this problem.
+The Wolfram System lets you create initialization cells to solve this problem.
 Initialization cells will automatically evaluate before other cells in your notebook.

 To create an initialization cell, first select the bracket of the cell: